allenai/staged-training/README.md

 # staged-training

-In our paper "[Staged Training for Transformer Language Models](https://arxiv.org/abs/2203.06211)", we propose a staged training setup that begins with a small model and incrementally increases the amount of compute used for training by applying a "growth operator" to increase the model depth and width.
+In our paper [**Staged Training for Transformer Language Models**](https://arxiv.org/abs/2203.06211), we propose a staged training setup that begins with a small model and incrementally increases the amount of compute used for training by applying a "growth operator" to increase the model depth and width.
 By initializing each stage with the output of the previous one, the training process effectively re-uses the compute from prior stages and becomes more efficient.

 We release the reproducible code for the growth operator and evaluation scripts here.

 ## Structure
 ```
+.
+├── scripts/
+│  ├── cheatsheet.txt              # list of commands for using the width/depth growth operators
+│  ├── gpt_pretrain.py             # pretraining script that implements the width/depth growth operators
+│  ├── remove_oracle.ipynb         # used to estimate the contants to determine the growth points
+│  └── simulate_scaling_law.ipynb  #
+├── evaluation/
+│  ├── tools/
+│  ├── Dockerfile
+│  ├── eval_lambada.py
+│  ├── eval_wikitext.py
+│  ├── README.md
+│  └── requirements.txt
+├── dev-requirements.txt
+└── requirements.txt

 REPO ROOT
  |
  |-- scripts